 A named range is just a human-readable name for a range of cells in Microsoft Excel.
 The benefit of using named ranges in your calculations is that you may utilize meaningful names without worrying about cell references.
 Use a named range the same way you would a cell reference once you have one.

-4 Suitable Ways to Find a Named Range in Excel
+How to Find a Named Range in Excel: 4 Suitable Ways

 In this tutorial, we’ll go through four useful techniques for finding a named range in Excel.
 The dataset listed below will be used for this.
 I’m using several named ranges such as:

 In this section, we will apply the keyboard shortcuts to find a named range in Excel.
 This is an easy and time-saving task as well.
 Let’s follow the instructions below to learn!

 - After completing the dataset, first, select a cell.
 We selected L6.
 After that, press the F3 key on your keyboard.
 A dialogue box will appear before you like the following image.